Middle Tennessee Scheduled Lane Closures

 The grading, drainage, construction of two concrete bulb tee beam bridges, signals, and paving on SR 266 (Jefferson Pike) from SR 102 (LM 5.0) to east of I-840 (LM 9).

 - Daily, 9 a.m. - 2:30 p.m.
-(Excl.
-Holiday Restrictions), There will be flagging operations and short duration closures (5-10 min) for beam setting operations at bridge over Stones River.
+There will be flagging operations and short duration closures (5-10 min) for beam setting operations at bridge over Stones River.
 Gils Street will be closed at its intersection with SR 266 for utility line installations.
 A signed detour will be provided.

 SUMNER COUNTY SR 41